Atlanta Municipal Court DUI Lawyers

 IMPORTANT INFORMATION CONCERNING YOUR DRIVER’S LICENSE WHILE YOUR ATLANTA DUI CRIMINAL CHARGES ARE PENDING IN COURT

 Besides your DUI criminal case pending in Atlanta Municipal Court, you are likely facing an administrative license suspension.
-There are only two circumstances that an officer can initiate a suspension action against your driver’s license: 1. you refused the state chemical test after Georgia implied consent notice was read to you, or 2. you agreed to the state’s test after the implied consent notice was read to you and you were above the statutory limit.
-If either one of those occurred, the officer is required by statute to initiate a license suspension action against you.
-There is only a limited time to request this separate hearing that is conducted by the Office of State Administrative Hearings to preserve your driving privileges.
-If you have been charged with a DUI in Atlanta, chances are the Atlanta officer or Georgia State Trooper served you with a notice of a license suspension.
+There are only two circumstances in which an officer can initiate a suspension action against your driver’s license: 1. you refused the state chemical test after Georgia implied consent notice was read to you, or 2. you agreed to the state’s test after the implied consent notice was read to you, and you were above the statutory limit.
+If either occurred, the officer is required by statute to initiate a license suspension action against you.
+There is only a limited time to request this separate hearing that the Office of State Administrative Hearings conducts to preserve your driving privileges.
+If you have been charged with a DUI in Atlanta, the Atlanta officer or Georgia State Trooper likely served you with a license suspension notice.
 The notice that is used is a form called a DDS 1205 form.
-This form is either yellow or white and the officer may have had you sign it.
-Sometimes this paperwork gets lost (you may have received it, but may have been misplaced, or it may have been lost at the jail).
+This form is either yellow or white; the officer may have had you sign it.
+Sometimes, this paperwork gets lost (you may have received it, but it may have been misplaced, or it may have been lost at the jail).

 DDS-1205 form.
 Atlanta DUI Lawyers